This article explains the options available within Referral Settings for customizing the configuration of each Community Queue.

 Use Most Recent Assessment: toggling on this setting displays an Update Historic Data link if the assessment that was used to refer the client to the Community Queue has been completed again, resulting in a new score.
 Click the Update Historic Data link to update referrals in the Community Queue to that recently completed assessment, regardless of whether a user saved the assessment before or after “Use Most Recent Assessment” was enabled.

 Note: Toggling on Use Most Recent Assessment is not the only step required for updating the referrals; you must also click the Update Historic Data link when it is displayed.

 Community Queue Snooze: permits users to temporarily move a referral from the Community Queue to the Snoozed tab by picking a “Snooze Until” date.
 After the designated date, the referral will return to the Community Queue tab.

-Use Custom Fields on Program Availability: this setting, which is visible when Persistent Management is turned off, allows system administrators to configure custom fields for posting program availability openings in the Availability tab.
-When this setting is enabled, the Program Availability Custom Fields section displays.
-System administrators can add custom fields by clicking Add New Custom Field.
+Use Custom Fields on Program Availability: this setting, which is visible when the Bed & Unit Management picklist is set to "Disabled," allows system administrators to configure custom fields for posting program availability openings in the Availability tab.
+When this setting is enabled, the PROGRAM AVAILABILITY CUSTOM FIELDS section appears at the bottom of the MODIFY COMMUNITY QUEUE page.
+System administrators can add custom fields by clicking ADD NEW CUSTOM FIELD.

 Users with the appropriate access may click the Audit Log button at the bottom of the MODIFY COMMUNITY QUEUE page to track the following changes: